bensampaio/external-svg-sprite-loader/README.md

 ## Examples

-You can find working examples in the `examples/react` folder.
-To test them under the `examples/react` folder run:
+You can find working examples in the `examples` folder.
+To test the React example under the `examples/react` folder run:

 ```bash
 npm install